openai/dallify-discord-bot/README.md

 This bot uses OpenAI's NodeJS SDK, and v14 of discord.js, and is written in Typescript.

-This repo is not acceptiong Pull Requests.
+This repo is not accepting Pull Requests.
 Please fork this repo if you want to add or change features.

 # Features include:

 - draw command to generate images (1 to 9) using the generations endpoint
 - save button to send images to user's DMs
 - reroll button to rerun that generation
 - expand button to zoom out of the image by using the edits (inpaint) endpoint

 # Discord Bot setup:

 https://discordjs.guide/preparations/setting-up-a-bot-application.html

 Your bot needs the following bot permissions:

 - Send Messages
 - Use Slash Commands
 - Attach Files